grusic91/dashboard_bloc_tdd/README.md

 ```

 ## Domain Layer
 The domain layer in the context of Clean Architecture, is responsible for encapsulating the core business logic and rules of the application.
 This layer is highly reusable and testable.
+It contains only definitions.
+Domain layer does not depend on any framework it is pure.
+It only depends on the language which can be any language that is picked.

 We have here three sub directories:
  - entities